santiment/academy/src/docs/metrics/bitmex-derivatives/perpetual-contract-basis/index.md

  Project Ticker and BitMEX [index (spot) price](/metrics/bitmex-derivatives/price-index) for Project Ticker.

 Available as
   absolute value or ratio.
-In the last case it is computed using the formula: `(contract's price - index price)/index price`
+In the latter case, it is computed using the formula: `(contract's price - index price)/index price`

 ---